davidha99/secret_santa/README.md

 ## Create the Database

-When bundle and yarn have finished installing everything, it's time to get the database set up.
+When bundle have finished installing everything, it's time to get the database set up.
 To create the database and load the schema:

 ```
 $ rails db:create